 Anticoagulants

-Anticoagulants: Uses, Types, Side Effects
+Anticoagulants: Uses, Types, Side Effects, List, Examples

 Anticoagulants are medicines that help prevent blood clots.
 They’re given to people at a high risk of getting clots, to reduce their chances of developing serious conditions.
 A blood clot is a seal created by the blood to stop bleeding from wounds.
-While they’re useful in stopping bleeding, they can block blood vessels and stop blood flowing to organs such as the brain, heart or lungs if they form in the wrong place.
+While they’re useful in stopping bleeding, they can block blood vessels and stop blood flowing to organs such as the brain, heart, or lungs if they form in the wrong place.

 Anticoagulants work by interrupting the process involved in the formation of blood clots.
 They’re sometimes called “blood-thinning” medicines, although they don’t actually make the blood thinner.